minhanhng4an/cs_ftw_projects/weekly_projects/week_2/README.md

 - [x] All game objects are organized and structured using Class
 - [x] Project is documented and published on Github
 - [x] The game can be played from the Internet (Netlify)
+- [ ] Preload images for better performance on deployed server
 - [ ] High scores are saved to a server
 - [ ] Have at least three code reviews from others.